ocoffey/Syntax-Sheets/C/Data_Types.md

 }
 ```
 In C, ints take up 4 bytes of memory.
-> You might have noticed that this is the data type our main function is returning!
+> You might have noticed that an int is the data type our main function is returning!
 That's where the 'int' comes from on the function line, and is why our return value of 0 corresponds to the type.

 ## Real Numbers (Decimal Numbers)